 Hepatitis means inflammation of the liver, an important organ that processes nutrients, filters the blood, and fights infections.
 If the liver becomes damaged or inflamed, then these functions are impaired.

 While heavy use of alcohol, toxins, some drugs, and certain medical conditions can cause hepatitis, it is most often caused by a virus, of which there are five types: A, B, C, D, and E.

 Hepatitis is mostly spread through contact with bodily fluids, except for types A and E, which spread through food or drink contaminated with feces.
-In the United States, the most common types of viral hepatitis are A, B, and C.
+In the United States, the

 Most deaths worldwide due to hepatitis are due to types B and C, which cause liver damage (cirrhosis) and liver cancer.
 Symptoms of these infections include fatigue, jaundice (yellowing of the skin), and nausea.
 However, some infected people do not have symptoms, and they may not find out they have hepatitis until they develop serious complications.

 For their study, the researchers analyzed data from the WHO Global Burden of Disease (

 They found that annual deaths from acute infection, cirrhosis, and liver disease caused by viral hepatitis worldwide went up from 890,000 in 1990 to 1.45 million in 2013 – an overall increase of 63 percent.